 A responsive website is currently the best way to build a new website.
-Responsive means it will respond to different screen sizes on mobile devices, laptops, PCs, and so on.
-The screen adjusts to allow the user to view elements on the page easier than if they were viewing it in the same format on all screens.
-For example; on an iPhone usually, the screen will morph into a layout similar to an iPhone app.
-The menu shrinks down to a mini menu icon, also known as a hamburger menu because it looks similar to on, and the text and images enlarge so they are easier to read.
-For a full explanation please read this blog post on responsive web design.
+Responsive means it will respond to different screen sizes on mobile devices, laptops, PCs, etc. The screen adjusts to allow the user to view elements on the page easier than if they were viewing it in the same format on all screens.
+On an iPhone, for instance, the screen usually changes to look like an iPhone app.
+The menu shrinks down to a mini menu icon, also known as a hamburger menu because it looks similar to one, and the text and images enlarge, so they are easier to read.
+Please read this blog post on responsive web design for a full explanation.

-Your website color scheme should match your logo, many times when a web designer builds your website they will also offer you a logo design.
-First, be sure to check their portfolio and make sure their style is in line with your branding.
-If they are a good fit, then it will usually be a good idea to have them design your logo along with your website, because then they will match perfectly.
-A logo is very important for your branding, it should be easy to remember and very professional looking.
+Your website color scheme should match your logo; often, when a web designer builds your website, they will also offer you a logo design.
+First, look at their portfolio of logo designs to make sure their style fits with your brand.
+If they are a good fit, then it is a good idea to have them design your logo along with your website because then they will match perfectly.
+A logo is crucial for your branding; it should be easy to remember and look professional.

 You don’t want your site to cave in when it matters most, such as when you run a TV ad and get thousands of visitors in one day; this could cost you a ton of money.
 So, in this case, you want to ensure it can support traffic spikes.
 I highly recommend either a dedicated server or at least a VPS (virtual private server), as this will allow you to grow and handle traffic spikes.